São João da Pesqueira: History

 Human presence in the area of São João da Pesqueira dates back at least 7000 years, according to archaeological evidence.

-São João da Pesqueira received the first royal charter (foral) in the territory of modern-day Portugal.
-It was issued by Ferdinand I of León between 1055 and 1065, predating the forais of larger historical cities such as Coimbra, Guimarães or Lamego.
-The charter covered the territory of São João da Pesqueira, the parish of Paredes da Beira, and surrounding localities and it included the payment of wine as tribute to the king.
+São João da Pesqueira, together with the nearby locations of Penela, Paredes da Beira, Linhares and Ansiães, received the first royal charter (foral) in the territory of modern-day Portugal.
+It was issued by Ferdinand I of León between 1055 and 1065, predating the forais of larger historical cities such as Coimbra, Guimarães or Lamego, and it included the payment of wine as tribute to the king.
 Its issuance is linked to Ferdinand's military campaigns during the Christian reconquest of the Beira region, a time when the weakening of the Emirate of Córdoba led to gains by Christian forces.
 After seizing key locations such as Seia, Viseu, Lamego, and Coimbra, the Leonese king sought to consolidate control over the newly occupied lands through settlement and legal organization by granting charters.

 The foral was later confirmed by several Portuguese monarchs: Afonso I, while still an infante, Afonso II in 1217, Afonso III in 1256, and Manuel I in 1510.
 The confirmation by Afonso III included a detailed reaffirmation of legal privileges and local obligations, including tributes in the form of bread, wine, barley, and hunting rights, as well as detailed regulations regarding criminal penalties, civil disputes, and communal responsibilities.

-The area’s wine estates were heavily affected by the phylloxera outbreak in the 19th century, which led to the abandonment or repurposing of many wine estate properties.
+The area's wine estates were heavily affected by the phylloxera outbreak in the 19th century, which led to the abandonment or repurposing of many wine estate properties.
 One such example is the Casa do Cabo, which was at the time converted into a tribunal.

 In recognition of its contribution to the wine-growing heritage of the region, the municipality became part of the UNESCO World Heritage-designated Alto Douro Wine Region in 2001.
 São João da Pesqueira holds the largest share of the classified area, approximately 20% of the total.